Enhanced Entanglement in the Measurement-Altered Quantum Ising Chain: Stability test for the no-click limit of weak-measurement dynamics

+Before discussing the phenomenology of the measurement-altered non-Hermitian model, let us provide a brief overview on the no-click limit.
 The evolution of a system undergoing unitary dynamics and measurement is described by a stochastic Schr\"odinger equation, which embeds the intrinsic randomness arising from the external monitoring as a non-unitary time-dependent Hamiltonian term.
 In the case of a weak monitoring protocol, which for example may represent quantum optical setups where the system is coupled to a photodetector, a commonly studied model is the quantum jump equation

 which involves a non-Hermitian Hamiltonian